Friday, November 29, 2024

 "Stay for the morning."

 Alicia's eyes widened just enough to be noticeable.
-Gradually, she would express the full extent of her anger, like tunneling through a prison if the walls were made of decorum.
+Gradually, she would express the full extent of her anger, like tunneling through prison walls made of decorum.
 "Then me and Sherry would still both be leaving in the afternoon!
 Please.
 Please let me take the day."

 Alicia froze in place, unblinking.
 "Look, it's really important to me."
 Another two decibels couldn't hurt.